We’re thrilled to announce that today we released the first Frontity framework beta!

 Zero setup development

-Everything is already wired up so you can focus on building an amazing site: React, Webpack, Babel, SSR, Routing, CSS-in-JS, WP REST API, TypeScript, Linting, Testing, etc. No extra configuration is necessary.
+Everything is already wired up you can focus on building your site: React, webpack, Babel, SSR, Routing, CSS-in-JS, WP REST API, TypeScript, Linting, Testing, and so on.
+No extra configuration is necessary.

 Frontity sends an HTML that is ready to start navigating the site, so the initial load feels almost instant.
 No extra assets or round trips are necessary.